lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README-PAGE3.md

 **Step 3: Building the dashboard layout**

-Import Boostrap into index.js so that it can be used to build the layout: import "bootstrap/dist/css/bootstrap.css";
+Import Boostrap into index.index so that it can be used to build the layout: import "bootstrap/dist/css/bootstrap.css";

 The application is divided into 5 parts: